TranquilSean/Programming1_CA3/README.md

 # A list of the stuff you are most proud of?

 - We really helped each other.
-We were all had different levels of understanding  programming.
+We all had different levels of understanding  programming.
 So we worked together in Discord, sharing screens and using voice chat.
 - Adapting code from class.
 - Following tutorials from Danial Stiffman to get the Fractorial Tree working.
 - Setting up classes for the bricks and ball, being able to work with variables from one "class" to the another (collision code).